-Before we can decide how much memory we will need for the cluster, we should understand the concept of a 'working set.'
-The 'working set' is the data that your application actively uses at any point in time.
-Ideally you want all your working set to live in memory.
+Before we can decide how much memory will we need for the cluster, we should understand the concept of a 'working set'.
+The 'working set' at any point of time is the data that your application actively uses.
+Ideally you would want all your working set to live in memory.

-It is very important that your Couchbase cluster's size corresponds to the working set size and total data you expect.
+It is very important that a Couchbase cluster is sized in accordance with the working set size and total data you expect.

-The goal is to size the available RAM to Couchbase so that all your document IDs, the document ID meta data, and the working set values fit.
-The memory should rest just below the point at which Couchbase will start evicting values to disk (the High Water Mark).
+The goal is to size the RAM available to Couchbase so that all your document IDs, the document ID meta data, along with the working set values fit into memory in your cluster, just below the point at which Couchbase will start evicting values to disk (the High Water Mark).

-How much memory and disk space per node you will need depends on several different variables, which are defined below:
+How much memory and disk space per node you will need depends on several different variables, defined below.

 Calculations are per bucket

-The calculations below are per-bucket calculations.
+Calculations below are per bucket calculations.
 The calculations need to be summed up across all buckets.
-If all your buckets have the same configuration, you can treat your total data as a single bucket.
-There is no per-bucket overhead that needs to be considered.
+If all your buckets have the same configuration, you can treat your total data as a single bucket, there is no per-bucket overhead that needs to be considered.